carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 - **Medical Imaging**: Diagnosing diseases from medical images like X-rays or MRIs.
 - **Quality Control**: Inspecting products for defects on manufacturing lines.
 - **Autonomous Vehicles**: Identifying pedestrians, traffic signs, and other vehicles in self-driving cars.
-- **Security and Surveillance**: Detecting anomalies or unauthorized objects in security footage.
+- **Security and Surveillance**: Detecting anomalies or unauthorised objects in security footage.

 Convolutional Neural Networks (CNNs) have become a cornerstone in image classification due to their ability to automatically learn hierarchical features from images and achieve remarkable performance on a wide range of tasks.